Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Difficulty Level: Easy

-This is an excellent hack using IKEA shelves that results in a super cute, compact, and effective outdoor exercise enclosure for your cat.
-You just need a few materials, like chicken wire and door hinges, to complete this DIY project.
-The enclosure is not large but offers plenty of space for one cat to climb, jump, and snooze.
+This is an excellent hack using IKEA shelves that results in a cute, compact, and effective outdoor exercise enclosure for your cat.
+To complete this DIY project, you need a few materials, like chicken wire and door hinges.
+The enclosure is not large but provides plenty of space for one cat to climb, jump, and snooze.

 DIY Window Cat Patio- Instructables